isomerpages/nea-cgs/pages/Contest tcs.md

 or which tampers with the entry process.</p>
 </li>
 <li>
-<p>Each prize will be mailed to the given address by <a rel="noopener noreferrer nofollow" target="_blank">registered post</a>.
+<p>Each prize will be mailed to the given address by registered post.
+Clean
-Clean &amp; Green Singapore is not responsible for lost or damaged items during transit.
+&amp; Green Singapore is not responsible for lost or damaged items during transit.
 Unclaimed prizes will be forfeited.&nbsp;</p>
 </li>
 <li>
 <p>Prizes cannot be exchanged for cash or other items.</p>